LayoutitStudio/cssQuake/README.md

 ## How It Works

-cssQuake is built around the [PolyCSS](https://github.com/LayoutitStudio/polycss) 3D DOM rendering layer.
+cssQuake is built around the [PolyCSS](https://github.com/LayoutitStudio/polycss) 3D DOM rendering engine.
 This turns Quake geometry into real HTML elements: world faces are positioned with CSS `matrix3d(...)` transforms, textured with pixelated CSS backgrounds, and grouped into meshes instead of being drawn on a `<canvas>`.

 `src/App.ts` loads generated map/model JSON from `/q` and mounts prebuilt PolyCSS render bundles.
 Gameplay systems connect rendered surfaces back to visibility, lightstyles, doors, buttons, brush-model movement, pickups, hazards, weapon feedback, HUD/menu state, and level transitions.